Alluxio/alluxio/docs/en/operation/Admin-CLI.md

 The `decommissionWorker` command can be used to take the target workers off-line from the cluster, so Alluxio clients and proxy instances stop using those workers, and therefore they can be killed or restarted gracefully.
 Note that this command will NOT kill worker processes.
 This command will NOT remove the cache on the workers.
-This command can be typically used for the following use cases:
-1. Perform a graceful rolling restart of all workers in the cluster, where no user requests should fail.
-2. Scale down the cluster without interrupting user I/O workflow.
+This command can be typically used to scale down the cluster without interrupting user I/O workflow.

 ```shell
 $ ./bin/alluxio fsadmin decommissionWorker --addresses data-worker-0,data-worker-1 [--wait 5m] [--disable]